Williamzcy0929/Williamzcy0929/README.md

 ### Hi, this is Changyue (William) Zhao 👋
 ---

 My name is Changyue (pronunciation: Chahng-Yu-eh) Zhao (pronunciation: Jaw), and my preferred name is William.
 I use he/they pronouns.
-I am a graduate student majoring in Biostatistics and Statistics at Duke University.
+I am a graduate student majoring in Biostatistics at Duke University.

 My research interests include:
 - 📈 Transformer Models and Mixture of Experts (MoE) Structure